tyler-frazier/dsbook/src/describe.md

 ![Some basic R commands](images/screen-shot-2019-09-07-at-1.32.41-pm.png)

-After using the `st_geometry()` command with our `lbr_int` object, RStudio provides us with a basic description that includes the geometry type \(polygons in this case, but it could also return points or lines\), the x & y minimum and maximum values or also know as the bounnding box \(bbox\), the epsg spatial reference identifier \(a number used to identify the projection\) and finally the projection string , which provides additional information about the projection used.
+After using the `st_geometry()` command with our `lbr_int` object, RStudio provides us with a basic description that includes the geometry type \(polygons in this case, but it could also return points or lines\), the x & y minimum and maximum values or also known as the bounding box \(bbox\), the epsg spatial reference identifier \(a number used to identify the projection\) and finally the projection string , which provides additional information about the projection used.

 Now that we have conducted a cursory investigation of our simple feature object geometry, let's plot our simple features class object that describes the international border of Liberia.
 To plot, we will use a series of functions from a package called `ggplot()`.
 The gg in the package name `ggplot::` stands for the grammar of graphics, and is a very useful package for plotting all sorts of data, including spatial data classes created with the `sf::` package.
 To start add `ggplot() +` to your script and then on the following line add the `geom_sf(data = your_sf_obj)` in order to specify the data that `ggplot()` should use in producing its output.